Map customer journeys from text

 [Research]

-Reference tag values in step pipes via the alias.
+Reference tag values in step metadata via the alias.

 Flat Mode